nigelhorne/gedcom/README.md

 [Library](https://github.com/nigelhorne/lib) - library of code common with [ged2site](https://github.com/nigelhorne/ged2site).

+On FreeBSD you'll need to "pkg install pkgconf gdlib"

 ## Acknowledgements

 So many Perl CPAN modules that if I list them all I'll miss one, but special